fightforthefuture/broadband-privacy/app/index.md

 WHY DOES THIS MATTER?

-: ####Unless you take action, your private information will be a new product for your ISP.
+: ####Take action before its too late!
+Your private information could become a new product for your internet service provider.
 Irreversibly.
 {: .explainer}

 {% include divider.html %}